about us: design process

 Decorative ceramic tile, custom handmade tile for unlimited possibilities

-Each year I personally produce 100's of 1000's of handmade ceramic tiles.
+Each year I personally produce hundreds of thousands of handmade ceramic tiles.
 It's a tedious, time consuming process that is physical grueling.
 It requires about 80+ hours per week.

 I've had artists work for me in the past that have left in tears.
 They found the work too physical, couldn't master the processes, and couldn't stand when something didn't turn out as planned.